Institutional Animal Care and Use Committee (IACUC) Committee Membership

-The members of the UAA Institutional Animal Care and Use Committee (IACUC) are appointed by the Chancellor through the Institutional Official, the Vice Provost for Research and Graduate Studies.
-The UAA committee has scientists representing each of the units using animals in research or teaching, as well as members whose primary concerns are in a non-scientific area.
+The members of the UAA Institutional Animal Care and Use Committee (IACUC) are appointed by the Chancellor through the Institutional Official, the Vice Provost for Research.
+The UAA committee has scientists representing each of the units using animals in research or teaching, as well as a non-affiliated member of the community.

 The IACUC committee meets on the second Friday of the month in the CPISB 101D conference room.
 Protocols and issues for discussion must be submitted in IRBNet at least 5 days prior to the meeting.

-For the current meeting schedule or any questions about IRBNet or the review process, please contact Kelly McLain at 786-1099 or firstname.lastname@example.org.
+For the current meeting schedule or any questions about IRBNet or the review process, please contact the Research Integrity & Compliance Office at 907-786-1099.

 The principal investigator(s) attending the IACUC meeting is

 optional, but highly recommended to answer any questions that may come

 up during the discussion.

 The IACUC reviews all research, teaching and diagnostic protocols that involve the use of live vertebrates (fish, birds, amphibians, reptiles, or mammals) irrespective of source of funding (departmental, public, or private) or purpose (biomedical, biological, agricultural, wildlife, testing, education, diagnostics, etc.).
 In other words, if your work involves live vertebrates, you must submit a UAA Assurance of Animal Care form.

 Protocol review includes but is not limited to: